cs4404-mission1/writeup/README.md

 ### Cookie Capture and Decryption

-The first step of surveiling the webserver was to perform a scan of the host to find any valueable information.
+The first step of surveiling the webserver was to perform a scan of the host to find any valuable information.
 To do this, we executed `nmap -v -A api.internal` whose output can be found in appendix B figure 1.
-Abridged output only including pertainant information follows:
+Abridged output only including pertinent information follows:
 ```zsh
 Nmap scan report for api.internal (10.64.10.1)
 Not shown: 998 closed tcp ports (conn-refused)